 There was a smaller range of rolling stock, using the same 000 mold castings but finished in different colour schemes to the 000 stock.
 They also had hook and eye couplings, used in most model railway coupling solutions.

 The locomotives reused were the Small Tank Loco, a US Baldwin steam locomotive and an American Transcontinental Diesel.
-The latter casting was also used for a B.R Diesel Engine in this range, with a BR logo and number.
+The latter with a different casting to the 000 version, having a separate plastic roof.

 For the remainder of the rolling stock, there were other colour differences, along with some advancements, such as the the BR Main Line Coach having a Perspex window slotted inside and more stencilled detail on the outside.